johnsamuelwrites/ShExStatements/docs.md

 $ ./shexstatements.sh examples/language.csv
 ```

+There are five columns.
+Column 1 for specifying the node name, 2 for specifying the property value, 3 for possible values, 4 for cardinality (+,\*) and column 5 for comments.
+Comments start with #.
+Columns 1, 2, 3 are mandatory.
+Column 3 can be a special value like . (period to say 'any' value).
+Columns 3,4 and 5 are empty for prefixes.

+Cardinality can be any one of the following values
+* \*: zero or more values
+* + : one or more values
+* m: m number of values
+* m,n: any number of values between m and n (including m and n).

 CSV file can use delimiters like _;_.
 Take for example, the following command works with a file using semi-colon as a delimiter.

 ```
 $ ./shexstatements.sh examples/languagedelimsemicolon.csv --delim ";"